 The question of the diameter of permutation groups can be stated precisely in a playful way.
 Let a set $A$ of ways to scramble a finite set $\Omega$ be given.
 This is the familiar setting of {\em permutation puzzles}: Rubik's cube, Alexander's star, Hungarian rings\dots .
-People say that a position has a solution if it can be unscrambled back to a fixed 'starting position' by means of some succession of moves in $A$.
+People say that a position has a solution if it can be unscrambled back to a fixed `starting position' by means of some succession of moves in $A$.
 Given that we are told that a position has a solution, does it follow that it has a short solution?

-The answer is {\em yes} \cite{HS}.
+The answer is {\em yes} \cite{MR3152942}.
 The only condition is that $\langle A\rangle$ be {\em transitive}, i.e., that, given two elements $x$, $y$ of $\Omega$, there be a succession of moves in $A$ that, when combined, take $x$ to $y$.
-(Transitivity is necessary: it is easy to construct a non-transitive group of very large diameter \cite[Example 1.2]{BS92}.
-However, if the number of orbits\footnote{An {\em orbit}, in a permutation group $G<\Sym(n)$, means an orbit of $\{1,2,\dotsc,n\}$ under the action of $G$.
+Transitivity is necessary: it is easy to construct a non-transitive group of very large diameter \cite[Example 1.2]{BS92}.
+(However, if the number of orbits\footnote{An {\em orbit}, in a permutation group $G<\Sym(n)$, means an orbit of $\{1,2,\dotsc,n\}$ under the action of $G$.